• Home

 While dried herbs have a greater flavor punch than fresh herbs, they lose it much faster, too.
 No matter how you dehydrate basil, make sure to store it in a way that will allow it to keep its flavor for the longest period of time.
 The two biggest killers of flavor are light and air.

-To control for light, store your dried basil in a dark pantry or cupboard where light cannot penetrate.
+To control light, store your dried basil in a dark pantry or cupboard where light cannot penetrate.
 It is best that this be a cupboard or pantry that is not used frequently, to keep your basil from even getting a hint of light.
 Crumbling the basil and storing it in a non-see-through container can help keep lights from ruining your dried basil.

 When looking for a container, also look for one that is airtight.
 Crumble the leaves into this container, removing any stems or flowers, as they will not have the appropriate flavor you’re looking for.
 To further process the dried basil leaves, pulverize them in a spice grinder to make a fine powder of them.